navanitnandakumar/Python-programs/README.md

 ◾ Tic Tac Toe : A simple version of the classic tic-tac-toe game.

+◾ ATM : A simulation of an ATM.

 ◾ YouTube video downloader : Downloads YouTube videos from URL.

 ◾ Monte Carlo simulation : Uses random fn to solve a problem using the Monte Carlo method.